If you’re on a mission to grow your best edible victory garden, these are definitely the best vegetables to grow in

 Update: When planting beans, don’t plant them near peppers!
 I made this mistake the 2020 Summer season and I wondered why my beans were stunted and my peppers are moving at a snail’s pace.

 Red Russian Kale is a great vegetable to plant in a raised bed because it doesn’t take a lot of space.
 You can get away with planting them a little closer together than suggested.
-Additionally, kale is also a great cut and come again crop, producing consistently all season.
+Additionally, kale is also a great cut-and-come-again crop, producing all season.

 I have an announcement!
 This winter is the first time I have ever successfully grown Bloomsdale Spinach in my vegetable garden!
 Seriously